omariusthefirst/ADS_599_Final/README.md

 | Adaboost   		| 0.799        | 0.799 |0.799     |
 | Random FOrest      | 0.801 |0.801     | 0.801|

-## Independant Variables in the dataset
+## Labels/Independant Variables in the dataset

 #### For all binary variables: 0 = No; 1 = Yes.